 In the area of technology planning, the Singtel Group and its Regional Associates and Joint Ventures have collaborated to define a group strategy for 4G LTE.
-Singapore and Australia have deployed 4G LTE network rollout and the Singtel Group's Regional Associates and Joint Ventures have also deployed 4G LTE rollout in Indonesia, the Philippines, India, and Thailand.
+Singapore and Australia have deployed 4G LTE network rollout and the Singtel Group's Regional Associates and Joint Ventures have also deployed 4G LTE rollout in Indonesia, the Philippines, Thailand, India and 11 countries in Africa.
 The 4G LTE network(s) will allow the Singtel Group and its Regional Associates and Joint Ventures to deploy new services across the region quickly, giving customers faster access to the widest selection of mobile service offerings in these markets.